Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

 \subsection{Allocation of Actuators and Sensors in Acyclic Networks}

-In this part, we present a synthesis scheme to allocate excitation and measurement signals for identifiability of an acyclic network model set.
-The rank condition in Theorem~\ref{thm:identifiability} and Corollary~\ref{coro:identifiability_dual} have provided an instrumental tool for verifying identifiability of an acyclic network model set.
-However, these conditions are established based on a vertex-wise analysis, which is less effective for a synthesis problem.
-Thus, it is desired to have a more compact identifiability condition for an acyclic network.
+In this part we present an alternative result for verifying identifiability of an acyclic network.
+While the rank conditions in Theorem~\ref{thm:identifiability} and Corollary~\ref{coro:identifiability_dual} have provided an instrumental tool for verifying identifiability of an acyclic network model set, the concerned conditions are formulated in terms of a vertex-wise analysis.
+That is to say, for each vertex, it has to be checked separately whether the conditions for identifiability are satisfied.
+Besides the computational burden that such a procedure entails, it is also an analysis result that is less suitable for addressing the synthesis question: which nodes to excite and which nodes to measure so as to guarantee network identifiability?
+This question is about generating a valid Excitation and Measurement Pattern (EMP), see \cite{mapurunga2021optimal} for the definition.
+In the subsequent part, we present a synthesis scheme to allocate excitation and measurement signals for identifiability of an acyclic network model set.
+This will lead to alternative and more compact identifiability conditions.

-To this end, we resort to a graph covering approach as in \cite{cheng2019allocation}.
-In \cite{cheng2019allocation}, all the vertices in a directed network are measured, and the allocation scheme therein is to decompose the underlying graph of the network into edge-disjoint \textit{pseudotrees}, whose roots are supposed to be excited for generic identifiability.
+To this end, we resort to a graph covering approach as introduced in \cite{cheng2019allocation} for general (cyclic) dynamic networks.
+In \cite{cheng2019allocation}, all the vertices in a directed network are measured, and the allocation of excitations is based on decomposing the underlying graph of the network into edge-disjoint \textit{pseudotrees}, whose roots are supposed to be excited for generic identifiability.
 In this work, we extend the work in \cite{cheng2019allocation} to the partial excitation and measurement case.
-To cover an acyclic network, we simply use a set of disjoint directed trees.
+Because we are handling acyclic networks here, the disjoint pseudotrees can be relaxed to disjoint directed trees, as explained next.

 A \textit{directed tree}, denoted by $\mathcal{T}$, is a special acyclic graph containing a unique \textit{root} vertex, from which there is exactly one directed path to every other vertex in $\mathcal{T}$.
 The sinks in $\mathcal{T}$ are also called \textit{leaves}, and the vertices that are neither the root nor leaves of $\mathcal{T}$ are \textit{internal vertices}.
-Analogously, an anti-tree $\breve{\mathcal{T}}$ is defined as such each vertex in $\breve{\mathcal{T}}$ has exactly one directed path to a unique \textit{root} vertex, while all the sources in $\breve{\mathcal{T}}$ are called \textit{leaves}.
+Analogously, an anti-tree $\breve{\mathcal{T}}$ is defined, where each vertex in $\breve{\mathcal{T}}$ has exactly one directed path to a unique \textit{root} vertex, while all the sources in $\breve{\mathcal{T}}$ are called \textit{leaves}.